Light chasing in dogs is a common behavior. In the latest “Ask A Behavior Consultant,” Kim M. asks:

 - Herding breeds.
 The chasing instinct of herding breeds (Border collies, Australian shepherds, cattle dogs, and others) is very strong.
 This makes them particularly susceptible to light-chasing obsessions.
 They’re bred to chase and herd animals all day.
 Without proper outlets, it’s very easy for these dogs to start “herding” or chasing lights as an obsession.

 - Deaf dogs.
 A quick Google Scholar search doesn’t come up with any documented links between deafness and light-chasing.
-That said, 7 out of the 7 deaf dogs I’ve worked with recently with chased lights and shadows.
+That said, 100% deaf dogs I’ve worked with recently chased lights and/or shadows.
 Coincidence?
 Perhaps.
 Scientists have to look into it more – but perhaps dogs that are missing their hearing are more attuned to visual stimuli.
 That means they might be more sensitive to light and shadow changes in their life – and more likely to chase the lights.

 - Dogs that play with laser pointers.
 Teaching your puppy that chasing lights is fun is probably the best way to end up with a light and shadow-chasing adult dog.
 This makes sense – chasing a laser pointer is a fun game.
 Why not also chase the reflections from passing cars?
 Or the shadows from overhead birds?
 While many owners think this is a cute game that helps burn off energy, it’s got plenty of negative side effects.